 |---|---|

-| Ahrefs | SERP feature tracking |
+| Ahrefs | SERP feature tracking, shows which features your keywords trigger |

-| Semrush | Position tracking with features |
+| Semrush | Position tracking with feature overlays, feature win/loss history |

-| Moz | SERP feature analysis |
+| Moz | SERP feature analysis with click-share estimates |

-| SERPstat | Feature monitoring |
+| SERPstat | Feature monitoring across multiple search engines |

 Track Feature Ownership